-The Group financial statements for the year ended 31 December 2024, comprising principal statements and supporting notes, are set out in the 'Financial statements' on pages 204 to 290 of this report.
-The parent company financial statements for the year ended 31 December 2024, comprising the balance sheet and the statement of changes in equity for the year ended 31 December 2024 and supporting notes, are set out on pages 291 to 295.
+The Group financial statements for the year ended 31 December 2024, comprising principal statements and supporting notes, are set out in the 'Financial statements' on pages 182 to 268 of this report.

-The responsibilities of the auditor in relation to the financial statements are set out in the Independent Auditor's report on pages 190 to 203.
+The responsibilities of the auditor in relation to the financial statements are set out in the Independent Auditor's report on pages 178 to 181.